🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 How Fast Do You Really Need to Go?

 Your initial response is probably "the faster, the better."
 In reality, though, you likely don't need to go as fast in a pontoon boat as you think.
-While speeds certainly vary according to the tastes and abilities of your riders, consider the following as good average speeds for various water sport activities.
+While speeds certainly vary according to the tastes and abilities of your riders, consider the following as good average speeds for various water sports activities.

 • Waterskiing with two skis - I've found that 15 to 26 mph is pretty normal (28 to 42 kilometers).